yanone/fontanimation/README.md

 A web-based typography animation tool for creating variable font animations with OpenType feature control.

+## Development Stage

+Development is in pre-alpha stage.
+Random things might now be working.

 ## Run Quickly For Testing:

 In order to run this locally on your computer, check out the repo and then run `python3 -m http.server 8000` so that files other than `index.html` can get served over a "network connection", which is a security requirement by modern browsers.